 Joe Mulberry, 2019 – Gazing into Latent Space

 After first presenting at the Forum in 2017, Right to Dream and FC Nordsjælland’s Joe Mulberry returned two years later to deliver a presentation focusing on the categorisation of possession sequences.

 His presentation highlighted how analysing sequences, using a combination of an auto-encoder and T-SNE, can allow their categorisation using their location within latent space.

-Joe was one of two presenters in 2019 who were already working in full-time positions at clubs when their work was selected by the judges for presentation, demonstrating how the event was by now attracting a growing number of submissions from industry practitioners alongside the wider analytics community.
+Joe was one of two presenters in 2019 who were already working in full-time positions at clubs when their work was selected for presentation, demonstrating how the event was by now attracting a growing number of submissions from industry practitioners alongside the wider analytics community.

-If you are interested in following in the footsteps of these presenters and would like to submit a proposal for the 2021 Forum, please visit the Pro Forum event page where full details are listed.
+If you are interested in following in the footsteps of these presenters and would like to submit a proposal for the 2023 Opta Forum, check out the various submission categories and criteria.
+Full details can be found here.

-For more information on the 2021 Pro Forum, please contact firstname.lastname@example.org.
+For more information on the 2023 Opta Forum, please contact email@example.com.